ofek/bit/docs/source/guide/network.rst

 - `<https://smartbit.com.au>`_ via `bit.network.services.SmartbitAPI`
 - `<http://blockr.io>`_ via `bit.network.services.BlockrAPI`

-NetworkApi
+NetworkAPI
 ^^^^^^^^^^

-Private key network operations use `bit.network.NetworkApi`.
+Private key network operations use `bit.network.NetworkAPI`.
 For each method, it polls a service and if an error occurs it tries another.

 .. _satoshi: https://en.bitcoin.it/wiki/Satoshi_(unit)